stijndebeer/NNCV_0941451/README.md

 ## Overview

 This repository contains all the assignments and supplementary materials for the course.
 The weekly assignments are designed as **Jupyter Notebooks**, providing practical, hands-on experience with the concepts discussed during lectures.
 These notebooks will help you gain familiarity with implementing neural networks using **PyTorch** in **Python**.
+For the final assignment, you will apply the knowledge gained throughout the course by coding in native Python and working with a compute cluster, providing valuable experience in real-world computational environments.

 ### Weekly Assignments